iam-veeramalla/observability-zero-to-hero/README.md

 # 📚 7-Day Observability Tutorial Series

-Welcome to the 5-Day Observability Tutorial Series!
-This repository contains the code and detailed explanations for setting up and understanding observability in Kubernetes using Prometheus, Grafana, Elasticsearch, Fluentbit, and Kibana.
+Welcome to the 7-Day Observability Tutorial Series!
+This repository contains the code and detailed explanations for setting up and understanding observability in Kubernetes using Prometheus, Grafana, Elasticsearch Fluentbit, Kibana, Jaeger, groundcover(eBPF), opentelemetry e.t.c.,.

 ## 📅 Overview of Each Day